comitsrl/lar_361/README.md

 Introduction
 ------------
-ADempiere Argentine Localization (LAR) implements a solution to the Withholdings from Income Gross and VAT, and the issuance of corresponding certificates..
+ADempiere Argentine Localization (LAR) implements a solution for Withholdings from Income Gross and VAT, and the issuance of corresponding certificates.
 Adapts Colombian Localization (LCO) to Argentine tax scheme.
 Extends JavaPOS to incorporate Fiscal Printing functionality and add features of the sales process (Product Attributes, Withholdings, Payment Rules, Stock Control, Binding and Non Binding offers Invoicing).